HAKG2020/HAKG/README.md

    + Output Data: sampled path for positive/negtiave/test user-item pair

-+ Train and Test (GRUTrain.py, Main.py)
++ Train and Test (Train.py, Main.py)

-   + Feed both postive and negative path into the SKGE, train and evaluate the model
+   + Feed both postive and negative path into the HAKG, train and evaluate the model

    + You can run Main.py to start training and testing the model.